MBB-team/VBA-toolbox/_wiki/VBA-MFX.md

 2) update group-level summary statistics from posterior within-subject summary statistics
 ```

-Over the iterations, within-subject priors are refined and matched to the inferred parent population distribution.
+Over the algorithm iterations, within-subject priors are refined and matched to the inferred parent population distribution.
 Empirical Bayes procedures of this sort learn from group statistics, and thus inform within-subject inversions with each other results.
-This eventually shrinks the within-subject posterior estimate around the estimated group mean...
+This eventually [shrinks](https://en.wikipedia.org/wiki/Shrinkage_estimator) the within-subject posterior estimate around the estimated group mean...

 Of course, there is no need to write specific functions, and VBA performs this analysis automatically.
 One simply calls the function `VBA_MFX.m`, as follows: